 Don’t aim to knock your readers’ socks off.
 Knock off their pants, shirt, shoes and underwear too!
 Leave your readers with their mouths open in awe, or laughing hysterically, or crying tears of sympathy and sadness — or all three.

-Take them on an emotional journey which will provoke them to read the next chapter, wonder about you well after they finish the last page, and tell their friends and colleagues about your book.
+Take them on an emotional journey that motivates them to read the next chapter, wonder about you well after they finish the last page, and tell their friends and colleagues about your book.
 The best way to evoke these feelings in your readers is to connect your emotions, as the protagonist, with pivotal events happening throughout your narrative arc.

 Most of us are familiar with the narrative arc.
 In school, our teachers used to draw a “mountain” and once we reached the precipice, we were to fill in the climatic point of the book or story.
 Your memoir is no different: You need to create enough tension to shape your overall story, as well as each individual chapter, with that narrative arc.